ciscoheat/superforms-web/src/routes/concepts/snapshots/+page.md

 <Head title="Snapshots" />

 A nice SvelteKit feature is [snapshots](https://kit.svelte.dev/docs/snapshots), which saves and restores data when the user navigates on the site.
-This is perfect for saving the form state, and with Superforms, you can take advantage of this in one line of code:
+This is perfect for saving the form state, and with Superforms, you can take advantage of this in one line of code, as an alternative to a [tainted form message](/concepts/tainted):

 ## Usage